Years of experience may be a requirement for some high-level cybersecurity positions, but it never hurts to get...

 Mile2 Certified Information Systems Security Officer

-This credential from Mile2 certifies individuals who can apply risk analysis, mitigation techniques, application security, secure networks and operations, and who can plan for business continuity and disaster recovery.
+This credential from Mile2 certifies individuals who can apply risk analysis, mitigation techniques, application security, secure networks and operations, and who can for business continuity and disaster recovery.
 A Certified Information Systems Security Officer (CISSO) can assess an IT infrastructure for today's threats and risks and design a security program to mitigate those risks.

 The CISSO is Mile2's alternative to the (ISC)2 Certified Information Systems Security Professional certification.
 The CISSO credential has been approved by the National Security Agency (NSA) as meeting the security standards for NSTISSI-4011: National Training Standard for Information Systems Security (Infosec) and CNSSI-4012: National Information Assurance Training Standard for Senior Systems Managers.